 Not this candle!

 With these natural fragrances, you can see why it would work for a bath or a kitchen.
-Get this: The 9-ounce candle will burn for 72-80 hours.
+Get this: The 8-ounce candle will burn for 55-60 hours.

-The candle smells like the holidays in the middle of a forested hike in Yosemite.
+The candle smells like the holidays.
 It’s majestic, nostalgic, and cheerful all in one.

 Lastly, I recommend this soy wax candle that has a luxurious fragrance, blooming with neroli blossoms, citrus peels, and honeycomb.